 12. A photo of a man stealing a wallet in a store was on the bottom of The Lewiston Tribune on December 14, 2007.
 Above it was an unrelated photo of a man painting a business.
 Readers noticed both men were wearing the same clothes.
 They were identified to be the same person leading to his arrest.

-13. A 12-year-old lied about his age and Enlisted in the US Navy during World War 2.
+13. A 12 year old named Calvin Graham lied about his age and enlisted in the US Navy during World War 2.
 He became a decorated war hero by 13.

-14. A woman jumped from the 86th floor of the Empire State building, only to be blown back onto a ledge on the 85th floor by a gust of wind.
+14. In 1979, a woman named Elvita Adams jumped from the 86th floor of the Empire State building, only to be blown back onto a ledge on the 85th floor by a gust of wind.